autonomous-testing/ws-getting-started-w-playwright-visual-testing/README.md

 ## Next steps

+- Learn more from our blog: [Getting Started with Playwright Visual Testing](https://wopee.io/blog/getting-started-with-playwright-visual-testing)

 - Do you have any idea how to improve this workshop or Wopee.io?
   Share it with us: https://github.com/orgs/Wopee-io/discussions/new?category=ideas